LalithShiyam/MOOSE/README.md

 ## :tada: Add and contribute Your Own nnUNetv1 as well as nnUNetv2 Models to MooseZ :rocket:

-Want to power-up your medical image segmentation tasks? :zap: Join the MooseZ community and contribute your own `nnUNetv2` models! :medal:
+Want to power-up your medical image segmentation tasks? :zap: Join the MooseZ community and contribute your own `nnUNetv2` models! 🥇

 By adding your custom nnunet (both v1 and v2) models to MooseZ, you can enjoy: